akxcv/vuera/README.md

 ## Use cases

-- 👨‍👩‍👧 Using both Vue and React in an app
+- 👨‍👩‍👧 Using both Vue and React in one app
 - 🏃 Migrating from React to Vue or from Vue to React

 ## Installation